LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/MavenConcierge.md

 3. `mavenNamespace`: Please enter the Namespace you have defined in your [Context Warehouse Session Store](https://developers.liveperson.com/maven-ai-context-warehouse-context-session-store.html) for storing and retrieving session variables.

-4. `mavenApiKey`: copy and paste the Developer Key from Maven Workspace
+4. `mavenApiKey`: copy and paste the Developer Key from Conversation Orchestrator

 5. `fallbackSkillName`: Please enter the skill name for the fall back skill.
 This skill is used by the bot if no policies are executed by Maven